jbetsinger/universal_robots_sdk/README.md

 To run URSim, run these commands in the terminal:
 ```$ cd /universal_robots_sdk```
 ```$ ./startURSim.sh```
-If the simulator does not work, try to refresh the link that opens on the browser, or open this [link](http://localhost:6080/vnc.html?host=localhost&port=6080) manually to start the PolyScope simulator.
+If the simulator does not work, try to refresh the link that opens in the browser, or open this [link](http://localhost:6080/vnc.html?host=localhost&port=6080) manually to start the PolyScope simulator.